 If you are part of a couple but not married, those rights may be more limited but this will vary from scheme to scheme and may be at the discretion of the scheme trustees.
 And there may also be some pension entitlement to any surviving dependants such as children of school age.

 Whilst such provision is welcome and valuable, it does mean that in many cases when you (and perhaps your widow/widower) die, your pension dies with you.
-In particular there is nothing left to pass on to your heirs and successors.
-An alternative is to convert your DB pension rights into cash and then transfer the money into a pension (if you are still saving) or a drawdown arrangement.
-In this case, if you were to die, the value of the assets in the pension or investment could pass on to your heirs.
+In particular there is nothing left to pass on to your beneficiaries.
+An alternative is to convert your DB pension rights and transfer the money into a pension (if you are still saving) or a drawdown arrangement.
+In this case, if you were to die, the value of the assets in the pension or investment could pass on to your beneficiaries.

 One particularly important consideration is the tax treatment of such money.
-The rules arei that if you die before the age of 75, then the cash balance left behind can be received by your successors completely tax free.
+The rules are8 that if you die before the age of 75, then the cash balance left behind can be received by your beneficiaries completely income tax free.
 Even if you die over the age of 75 then whoever inherits your pot only has to pay income tax in the usual way when they make withdrawals.
-Furthermore, if your successors do not draw on this inheritance (perhaps because they already have sufficient income) then it can be passed on to subsequent generations8.
+Furthermore, if your beneficiaries do not draw on this inheritance (perhaps because they already have sufficient income) then it can be passed on to subsequent generations9.
 However, it is worth bearing in mind that present or future governments could change the rules on the tax treatment of inherited pensions at any time if they wished.

 One of the advantages of a DB pension is that it lasts as long as you do.
 But what about people who think – or know – that their life expectancy is likely to be on the short side?

 For example, if you draw a pension at 65 and die at 71 then you will not have got much out of the pension scheme compared with someone who lives well into their nineties.
 DB pension schemes work by pooling risk, and in effect those who live for the longest time are subsidised by those who live for the shortest time.